Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 ## Introduction
 ### Understanding Protein Folding
-In this blog post, we'll explore the fascinating realm of protein folding-a process that is fundamental to understanding the intricate functions of these molecular marvels.
-Proteins, the workhorses of life, perform a range of vital tasks, from catalyzing chemical reactions to transporting molecules within cells.
-Consider helicase, a protein critical for unwinding DNA during replication, as an example of the diverse roles proteins play in cellular processes.
+In this blog post, we'll explore the concept of protein folding, which is essential for understanding how these molecules function.
+Proteins are like the workhorses of life, carrying out vital tasks such as speeding up chemical reactions and transporting molecules within cells.
+For instance, there's a protein called helicase that's crucial for unwinding DNA during replication.
+It's fascinating to see how proteins have diverse roles in cellular processes.

-Proteins are made up of chains of amino acids that are intricately folded into complex three-dimensional structures.
-This folding process is critical because the shape of a protein largely determines its function.
-Take helicase, for example, with its distinctive ring-shaped structure through which DNA strands pass, facilitating their unwinding.
+Proteins are like chains made of building blocks called amino acids.
+They fold up in complicated ways to form specific shapes in three dimensions.
+This folding is super important because the shape of a protein decides what it can do.
+For instance, there's a protein called helicase that has a unique ring shape.
+It helps DNA strands unwind by letting them pass through the ring.

-Remarkably, even with mutations that alter the sequence of amino acids, proteins can retain their function if their overall shape remains unchanged.
-This underscores the importance of understanding protein folding and drives myriad efforts to experimentally predict protein structures.
+Surprisingly, even if the order of amino acids changes due to mutations, proteins can still work if their overall shape stays the same.
+This shows why it's important to understand how proteins fold, which is why scientists are trying lots of ways to predict protein shapes in experiments.

-Experimental methods such as X-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy provide insight into protein structures, but with limitations such as cost and time.
-Despite significant progress, only a fraction of proteins have been experimentally characterized, highlighting the need for initiatives such as the Critical Assessment of Structure Prediction (CASP) to advance research in this area.
+Scientists use methods like X-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy to learn about protein structures, but these methods can be expensive and time-consuming.
+Even though we've made a lot of progress, we still haven't studied all proteins this way.
+That's why projects like the Critical Assessment of Structure Prediction (CASP) are important - they help us keep moving forward in this field.

-In the 14th CASP competition, there one was team that outperformed their competitors by far.
-This team has created a model for which the grand challenge of cheap and fast protein folding could be considered solved.
-This team is none other than Google DeepMind with their model AlphaFold2.
+In the 14th CASP competition, there was a standout team that performed much better than the others.
+This team developed a model that could be seen as solving the big challenge of making protein folding quicker and more affordable.
+That team is Google DeepMind, and their model, AlphaFold2, is making waves in the field.
 ### AlphaFold2: 60-years old challenge solved
-If you're a machine learning enthusiast like me, than you've probably already heard of AlphaFold2.
+If you're a machine learning enthusiast like me, then you've probably already heard of AlphaFold2.
 This model marks the first time machine learning has been successfully used for protein folding.
 Here is the thing though, trying to solve the task with a machine learning model has been tried before, but due to the complexity structure folding, it was without much success.
 Scientists have tried to use machine learning to ... but the thing about this methodology is that it unstable due to